-Starting a business after 40 can be a good way to generate post-retirement income.
+Starting a business after 50 can be a good way to generate post-retirement income.
 All businesses however require financing some form of financing.
-Depending on what kind of businesses you want to start, there are a number of options that one can consider.
+Depending on what kind of businesses you want to start, there are a number of financing options that one can consider when starting your own business.

 I was working full-time when I first started my Career Development business.
 I also had a partner who was fully employed.
 I didn’t need a lot of money to start the business as we had already built an externally-accessed office when we were doing a home renovation so my main expenses were a new computer, printer and some business cards.